The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 # Conclusions from Technical Finish Rotation Analysis

-The first important thing to note when comparing these rotations is that the rotations that use Flourish before Devilment (Rotations One and Two) are a significant DPS loss compared to the other rotations.
+The first important thing to note when comparing these rotations is that the rotations that use Flourish before Devilment (Rotations 1 and 2) are a significant DPS loss compared to the other rotations.
 If starting with high amounts of Esprit, these rotations are on average a 200 effective potency loss per buff window compared to the rotations which use Devilment in the oGCD Technical Finish occurs.
 At a medium amount of starting Esprit, these rotations are on average about a 100 effective potency loss.
 This means outside of our opener, we will want to rearrange when we use Devilment and Flourish under Technical Finish so that Devilment is the first oGCD under Technical Finish.
 In order to do this after the opener, the next Technical Step will have to be delayed by one GCD in order for the Technical Finish to line up with Devilment coming off cooldown.
 Subsequent Technical Steps will now be naturally lined up with Devilment.

 The next question to be answered is whether it is worth it to delay Flourish until after Standard Step in order to prevent losses due to overcapping Esprit.
 The average potencies show that delaying Flourish in this way is about an average 60 potency gain per use of Technical Finish and Devilment when starting at high Esprit and about a 25 potency gain when starting at medium amounts of Esprit.
 Although this is a slight gain per cast of Technical Finish and Devilment, it will be shifting Flourish onto the tail end of your party’s raid buffs which would also shift it onto the tail end of any raid buffs you may have during non-Technical Finish / Devilment uses of Flourish (such as Battle Litany at three minutes, Brotherhood at three minutes, Trick attack at odd minutes).
 However, you will still be able to get the Fan Dance III and at least two of your procs (Fountainfall and Bloodshower would be prioritized) inside of other party member’s raid buffs even if Flourish is purposefully delayed to after the Standard Step.
 However, any unintentional drifts of Flourish in addition to this purposeful delay will cause Flourish to completely desync from raid buffs and from your Technical Finish / Devilment for the rest of the fight.